-Until recently you could transfer your Marriott Bonvoy points to Miles & More to add to your balance.
-However, those transfers are currently suspended due to a conflict with German financial banking laws.
+Previously, you could transfer your Marriott Bonvoy points to Miles & More to add to your balance.
+However, those transfers have been suspended due to a conflict with German financial banking laws.

 Bank of America’s Virgin Atlantic World Elite Mastercard earns points in the Flying Club program(me).

 The Virgin Atlantic card earns 3 miles per $1 spent directly on Virgin Atlantic purchases and 1.5 miles per $1 spent on all other purchases.